kdoore/CS2335-Gitbook/numbergame-refactored.md

 	}

 ///This method is executed when the StartButton is clicked
-///It is added as a Listener to the button's OnClick event
+///It is added as a Listener to the button's OnClick event handler
 	public void ButtonStartGame ()
 	{
 		Debug.Log ("Button was clicked");